kholia/OSX-KVM/README.md

 * If the App Store doesn't work, check the [notes file](notes.md) for instructions on how to solve this.

 * If you are getting "Dont_Steal_MacOS" related errors, see `FakeSMC installation` section in [notes file](notes.md).

+* If the boot process is getting stuck on the Apple logo, upgrade your host kernel and QEMU.
+For example, Linux 3.16.x from Debian 8 is known to be problematic, whereas Linux 4.9.x with QEMU 2.8.x works fine on the same distribution.

 ### References